JP Getty Jnr Charitable Trust

 We also support projects assisting refugees and asylum-seekers.
 We are interested in initiatives which help these individuals to gain skills and participate more fully in their new community, as well as providing them with the specialist information and advice they need to access basic welfare services, such as benefits and housing.

-In this category we are most interested in projects that enable disadvantaged young people to access constructive, enjoyable activities close to home.
-We favour projects that are youth-led and allow young people to develop their skills, self-confidence and aspirations e.g. through volunteering, work experience or a variety of creative activities.
+In this category we are most interested in projects that enable disadvantaged young people (14-19) to access constructive, enjoyable activities close to home.
+We favour projects that allow young people to develop their skills, self-confidence and aspirations e.g. through volunteering, work experience or a variety of creative activities.
+We are particularly interested in supporting work with young people in deprived areas where there is little other youth provision, and work which may enhance their prospects of employment.

-As our focus is always on longer-term benefits, we do not fund one-off events or residential trips, including outdoor adventure activities and challenge or fundraising events.
+We do not fund one-off events or residential trips, including outdoor adventure activities and challenge or fundraising events, nor do we fund work with young children.

 Repairing Lives